Benjamin-Lee/viroiddb/content/pages/about.md

 <details>
   <summary>How can I contact you? </summary>

-Feel free to contact us via sending an [email](email:help@Viroids.org) or filing an issue on GitHub.
+Feel free to contact us via [email](email:help@Viroids.org) or by filing a GitHub issue.

 </details>